 Kingston is a somewhat small city located in the state of Tennessee.
 With a population of 5,846 people and three constituent neighborhoods, Kingston is the 103rd largest community in Tennessee.

-Kingston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Kingston is a decidedly white-collar city, with fully 86.04% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Kingston is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Kingston who work in office and administrative support (16.30%), sales jobs (12.73%), and management occupations (9.45%).
+There are especially a lot of people living in Kingston who work in office and administrative support (18.03%), sales jobs (12.82%), and management occupations (8.40%).

 Being a small city, Kingston does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Kingston with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.90% of adults in Kingston have a bachelor's degree or advanced degree.
+The percentage of adults in Kingston who are college-educated is close to the national average for all communities of 21.84%: 20.64% of the adults in Kingston have a bachelor's degree or advanced degree.

 The people who call Kingston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kingston residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Kingston include German, English, Scottish, and Scots-Irish.
+Important ancestries of people in Kingston include German, English, Scots-Irish, and Polish.

 The most common language spoken in Kingston is English.
 Other important languages spoken here include Spanish and African languages.